pghvlaans/sbotools/man/sbotools.1.md

 Build number increments are ignored if **BUILD_IGNORE** is set to **TRUE**.

-Using [sboconfig(1)](sboconfig.1.md) without flags enters an interactive settings menu.
-Each option is explained and no changes are made without verification.
-Using flags is faster, but new users may find this a helpful resource.
+Using [sboconfig(1)](sboconfig.1.md) without flags enters the [sbotool(1)](sbotool.1.md) settings menu, which shows all available options with explanations.
+Settings changes can be done from here if running as root.
+Using flags is faster, but some users may find this a helpful resource.

 **sbotools** can be set up to print some messages and prompts in color.
 All scripts except for **sboconfig** have **\--color** and